Mahdiazhari/ds-portfolio/README.md

 Data was obtained from NVM (Dutch Real Estate Agent Organization).
 Through Hedonic Regression, it is found that some house features have a negative linear relation with predicted house price, and apartments in Amsterdam costs more than the other house types in Amsterdam.
 A neural network regression model was tested against the baseline linear regression model and obtained 10% more accuracy.

 ### Machine Learning Course UvA 2017/2018
+This is a collection of related projects done during the course of University of Amsterdam's 2017/2018 Machine Learning campus course.
 #### Project repository: https://github.com/Mahdiazhari/Machine-Learning
 #### Graded Assignments
   1. Manual Implementation of Logistic Regression.
 Model is trained and tested on MNIST dataset.